cal-weng/Terminus-docs/docs/developer/contribute/snowinning/contract-tdid.md

 ## FAQ
 ### Transaction Fee

-When you apply for a Terminus Name, we can afford the transaction fee for calling the contract.
+When you apply for an Olares ID, we can afford the transaction fee for calling the contract.
 The rough process is:

 - You provide us the data and signature signed by your private key
 - We send transaction to the smart contract
 - The blockchain records your data after signature verification

-If you need to manage data under your domain in the future, you should call the contract via MetaMask or TermiPass in the Terminus Space pay the the transaction fee by yourself.
+If you need to manage data under your domain in the future, you should call the contract via MetaMask or LarePass in the Olares Space pay the the transaction fee by yourself.